AtlasWHHV/GeneratorPlots/README.md

 `PlotGeneratorQuantities`

-Several different outputs will be created in a folder called "SubmitDir" in your working directory.
+Either way, several different outputs will be created in a folder called "SubmitDir" in your working directory.

-If you get any errors either in performing `rc find_packages` or `rc compile` then something went wrong somewhere along the way.

 If you did everything correctly, in the Terminal you will see it print every 100 events from 0 to 500 so you know where you are.
 You have to be a bit patient; your /hist and /input directories will not display until the program has finished running.

 If you want to view more information, use the root command to look at the .root file(s) created in your submitDir.
+To view the created histograms, run the following commands in bash:

+`root -l` (the -l indicates that the splash screen should not be displayed -- you may want to add `alias root='root -l'` to your .bashrc file, if you never want to see the splash screen)

+`new TBrowser`

+You should then see a browser with which you can navigate to the 'hist-[working-directory].root' file in the submitDir directory (replace `[working-directory]` with the name of your working directory).

 WARNING: If you attempt to rerun the program again without first deleting the "submitDir" folder, it'll throw an error!
+The script does this for you, but if you run it manually, keep this in mind.